 The electronic horn is loud enough to be heard from within a car and certainly loud enough for pedestrians.
 This beats the cute mechanical bells that we’ve seen in on a many electric scooters that barely make any noise.

-eMove Cruiser Review Summary
+EMOVE Cruiser Review Conclusions

-If you’re looking for an very well rounded, complete, long range scooter for daily use, then the eMove Cruiser just might be your scooter.
+If you’re looking for an very well rounded, complete, long range scooter for daily use, then the EMOVE Cruiser just might be your scooter.
+The Cruiser is the Honda or Toyota of scooters — very practical and built to last.

-This scooter is a legit Honda or Toyota of scooters — very practical and built to last.
-The eMove Cruiser design is well thought out.
-The scooter is easy to ride and can conquer all the but the most insane hills.
+It is the longest-ranged scooter in its price range, packs loads of features (horn, turn signals, keyed ignition, semi-hydraulic disc brakes) and can tolerate rain and rough roads.
+The Cruiser is easy to ride and its electron-sipping 600W motor (1600 W peak power) can conquer all the but the most insane hills.
 Finally, though it has some zip it you don’t have to worry about being thrown off the scooter when you aggressively modulate the throttle.

-eMove Cruiser Technical Specifications
+EMOVE Cruiser Technical Specifications

 |Folded dimensions||49 x 10 x 14 in||124 x 25 x 35 cm|

-|Motor power, continuous||800 watts (front)|
+|Motor power, continuous||600 watts (1600 watts peak)|

-|Top speed||30 mph||48 kmh|
+|Top speed||26 mph||43 kmh|

 |Range||62 mi||100 km|

 |Battery capacity||1560 Wh LG Battery Pack|